opendeps/specification/README.md

 ## Use case 2: Deployment

 You have built and tested your application and it has reached the deployment stage of your CI/CD pipeline.
-Just before you trigger your deployment operation, your tools spot that one of the application's _required_ dependencies is not yet deployed.
+Just before you trigger your deployment operation, your tools spot that one of the application's _required_ dependencies is not available.

-Perhaps your dependency hasn't been deployed yet, or is the wrong version, or maybe it is not reachable from your application's environment.
-Your deployment can fail fast to avoid causing a service outage for your users.
+Perhaps another team has not deployed the version you require yet, or maybe the third party endpoint is not reachable from your application's environment.
+Your deployment can fail fast, avoiding causing a service outage for your users.

-This is possible because tooling can parse the dependencies marked with `required: true` and verify their availability using the `availability.url` value.
+This is possible because tooling parse the dependencies marked with `required: true` and verify their availability using the `availability.url` value.

 You can customise the values used to check for availability, or use the defaults: